RaccoonSama/exercice-2/plugins/wp-reset/readme.txt

 For support please use the <a href="https://wordpress.org/support/plugin/wp-reset">official forum</a>, and if you need more information visit <a href="https://wpreset.com/">wpreset.com</a> and be sure to check out the <a href="https://wpreset.com/">roadmap</a> for the list of upcoming features.

 Access WP Reset admin page via the "Tools" menu.

-Web accessibility is not an option in 2021!
-Making your site accessible to visitors with disabilities will save you from hefty fines and instantly grow your audience.
-That's why we've partnered with <a href="https://wordpress.org/plugins/accessibe/">accessiBe</a> - the fully automated AI service for web accessibility.
-Download their plugin, connect to the service, and make your site accessible in a few clicks.

 **Please read carefully before proceeding to understand what WP Reset does, and remember to always create a snapshot**